0xafraidoftime/0xafraidoftime/README.md

 Hi I'm Ankita, an ML Engineer obsessed with music n chess.
 Old gitHub acc lost :( made new, active [here](https://discord.gg/DYmSAWvx)

-Working on something that processess sensory data (images of the brain) as an impact of music, [rambling about stuff](https://substack.com/@afraidoftime)
+Working on something that processess sensory data (images of the brain) as an impact of music, [rambling stuff](https://substack.com/@afraidoftime)

 </div>